drgfragkos/gHybridWebSearch/README.md

-gHybridWebSearch version 0.2 - Quick Hybrid Web Search for Old, Backup and Unreferenced Files for Sensitive Information based on a custom dictionary (c)gfragkos 2012 You may modify, reuse and distribute the code freely as long as it is referenced back to the author using the following line: ..based on gHybridWebSearch by @drgfragkos
+gHybridWebSearch version 0.2 - Quick Hybrid Web Search for Old, Backup and Unreferenced Files for Sensitive Information based on a custom dictionary (c)gfragkos 2012 You may modify, reuse and distribute the code freely as long as it is referenced back to the author using the following line: ..based on gHybridWebSearch.sh by @drgfragkos

 usage: ./gHybridWebSearch [url]
    url*                     ./gHybridWebSearch www.example.com